Painting contractors in

 Meet experience requirements

-Document 4 years of painting experience or 2 years plus technical education.
-Gather employment records, tax returns, or previous employer verification.
+Document 4 years painting experience as employee or 2 years as contractor.
+Gather employment records, tax returns, and reference letters from employers or clients.

 Obtain surety bond